1968 World Series: Game 1

 The Tigers roared into Game 1 by setting a then-team record with 103 victories on the season and were appearing in their first World Series in 23 years.
-The Tigers led the American League with 185 home runs.
-Their team batting average was .235, fourth best in the league; the team stole only 26 bases on the year.
-The Cardinals, on the other hand, stole 110 bases, led the NL with 48 triples, and had a team batting average of .249, but hit only 73 home runs.
+The Tigers led the American League with 185 home runs, led by left fielder Willie Horton with 36 and first baseman Norm Cash and catcher Bill Freehan added 25 each.
+Their team batting average was .235, fourth best in the league; the team stole only 26 bases on the year, with Dick McAuliffe leading the team with only eight.
+The Cardinals, on the other hand, stole 110 bases (led by Hall of Famer Lou Brock with 68), led the NL with 48 triples, and had a team batting average of .249, but hit only 73 home runs and had only two players, Orlando Cepeda and Mike Shannon with double-digit totals.
 Pitching was about even as both teams set their rotations for Game 1 with solid starters and adequate relievers.

 Fans overflowed Busch Stadium for Game 1 to watch the highly anticipated match-up of the Major League's top two pitchers—the Cardinals' Bob Gibson (22–9, 1.12 ERA) and the Tigers' Denny McLain (31–6, 1.96 ERA).
 Gibson was looking to become the first National League pitcher to win six World Series games while McLain was pitching in his first World Series game.
 The Cardinals had far more World Series experience than the Tigers with most of the Cardinal lineup (including all nine Game 1 starters) having played in a prior World Series.
+The Cardinals had won the World Series the year prior in 1967 and had also won in 1964.
 Both pitchers were highly competitive, fast workers, sporting overpowering fastballs coupled with excellent control.

 Gibson's performance in Game 1 was phenomenal.
 The menacing right-handed pitcher shut out the Tigers on just five hits, and he struck out a World Series-record 17 Detroit Tigers batters.

 The Cardinals broke through with three in the fourth off McLain.
 After McLain walked Roger Maris and Tim McCarver, Cardinal third baseman Mike Shannon singled in Maris and went to second base when Tiger left fielder Willie Horton misplayed the ball.
 McCarver pulled in at third.
 Cardinal second baseman Julián Javier followed this by singling in both baserunners to make the score 3–0.
 Outfielder Lou Brock added a home run in the seventh inning to complete the scoring.

 Gibson finished the game in the ninth inning with his 15th, 16th, and 17th strikeouts to pass Sandy Koufax's previous record of 15, set in the 1963 World Series.